 Which Yoga Postures Can You Safely Do with Osteoporosis?

 First off, you should move slowly and purposefully through every pose, gradually increasing difficulty and duration as you build your strength.
 Don’t be afraid to use props such as blocks, a wall, or straps to assist you in poses that are challenging.
 Past that, here are some key points you should focus on.
+Be sure to check out the progressions of each pose to choose the one best suited for your level.

 – Do Practice Having A Neutral Spine